Milling Cutters for Precision Engineering & CNC Machining

 Shank – The cylindrical part of the tool that is held in the holder is called the shank.
 A shank can have a Weldon Flat, where contact from a set screw increases torque, or it can be round and held by friction.

-Fenn Tool manufactures and distributes high-performance milling cutters manufactured from solid carbide so that you can achieve high speed and high feed milling.
-You will find products in our FETOGA range suitable for machining aluminium, steel (stainless steel and alloy steels), and cast iron.
+Sutton Tools UK manufactures and distributes high-performance milling cutters manufactured from solid carbide so that you can achieve high speed and high feed milling.
+You will find products in our FENN range suitable for machining aluminium, steel (stainless steel and alloy steels), and cast iron.

 Scroll to Top